Customer support +49 (40) 59380 500

 Security

-IPSec, which provides confidentiality, authentication, and data integrity, is built into IPv6.
-Because of their potential to carry malware, IPv4 ICMP packets are often blocked by corporate firewalls.
-However, ICMPv6, the implementation of the Internet Control Message Protocol for IPv6, may be allowed because IPSec can be applied to the ICMPv6 packets.
+IPSec, which provides confidentiality, authentication and data integrity, is integrated into IPv6.
+IPv4 ICMP packets are often blocked by corporate firewalls due to their potential to carry malware.
+However, ICMPv6, the implementation of the Internet Control Message Protocol for IPv6, may be allowed as IPSec can be applied to the ICMPv6 packets.

 Why is IPv6 adoption delayed?